 Keep Checking Liver Function:

-We encourage you to monitor liver function periodically to make sure the abnormal test results were an anomaly.
-If your tests again show a problem, you may need to recruit a sympathetic specialist to figure out the cause.
+We encourage any reader who has had elevated liver enzymes to monitor liver function periodically.
+That way you’ll know if the abnormal test results were an anomaly.
+If tests again show a problem, the patient may need to recruit a sympathetic specialist to figure out the cause.

 - 1. Should You Worry About the Latest COVID-19 Variant?